 Graduate study in Special Education is designed to prepare students for careers in Special Education K-12 (Initial Licensure).
+In addition to the initial licensure program in Special Education, students who have a 5-year renewable teaching license may complete the program in 36 hours.
+The program requirements will be discussed with the program advisor, chair, and Dean of the College of Education at the time of Admission.
 Graduate study in Special Education leads to the Master of Education.